 This new Web page features an idyllic ocean scene backed by the calming sound of gently crashing waves.
 “Just relax and listen to the waves,” it reads.
 “Don’t touch your mouse or keyboard.”
 An onscreen timer begins counting down from two minutes.
 If you try to interact — and it’s surprising how easy it is to do without even thinking about it — a “Fail” message appears and the timer resets.
 If you make it to the end … well, try it and see.
 Click the picture below to “Do Nothing For 2 Minutes”!

 ok, so I read this morning in the news that “Vitamin Water” can no longer advertise themselves as a “healthy” choice.
 There is way too much sugar in it.
-So I looked into the nutritional info on this product and found this blog from August 2007.
+So I looked into the nutritional info on this product and found an article from August 2007.
 Very informative.
 The alternative suggestion at the end of the blog regarding stevia is something you might want to look into.
-I’ve been using stevia in my coffe and LOVE it!
-Watch your sugars please and have a great week! – Justin Flores (email@example.com)
+I’ve been using stevia in my coffee and LOVE it!
+Watch your sugars please and have a great week! – Justin Flores

 Serving Size 8 fl oz; Servings per Container 2.5

 Total Sugar 13g

 Vitamin C 60%; vitamin B3 10%; vitamin B6 10%; vitamin B12 10%; vitamin B5 10%, Zinc 10%

 vapor distilled/deionized water, crystalline fructose, citric acid, vegetable juice (color), natural flavor, ascorbic acid (vitamin C), natural flavor, vitamin E acetate, magnesium lactate (elecrolyte), calcium lactate (electrolyte), zinc picolinate, monopotassium phosphate (electrolyte), niacin (B3), pantothenic acid (B5), pyridoxine hydrochloride (B6), cyanocobalamine (B12)